Growth of automorphisms of virtually special groups: Accessibility over centralisers

 By Bestvina and Feighn's accessibility \cite{BF-complexity}, each finitely presented group $H$ admits a constant $\g(H)$ such that every reduced splitting of $H$ over abelian subgroups has at most $\g(H)$ edge orbits.

-\begin{cor} Let $G\leq A_{\G}$ be convex-cocompact.
-If $G\acts T$ is a reduced splitting of $G$ over $G$--semi-parabolic subgroups, then the number of edges of the quotient $T/G$ is at most:
+\begin{cor} If $G\acts T$ is a reduced splitting of $G$ over $G$--semi-parabolic subgroups, then the number of edges of the quotient $T/G$ is at most:

-\end{cor} \begin{proof} Recall that each $G$--semi-parabolic subgroup of $G$ has a parabolic part (\Cref{defn:parabolic_part}), which lies in $\mc{P}(G)$.
-Thus, for each $G$--conjugacy class of $G$--parabolic subgroups $[P]$, we can consider the edges of $T$ whose stabiliser has parabolic part in the class $[P]$, and collapse all other edges of $T$.
-We obtain a collapse $G\acts T_{[P]}$ that is still a reduced splitting, and has gained the property that all its edge-stabilisers are $G$--semi-parabolic with parabolic part in $[P]$.
-Bounding the number of edge orbits in $T_{[P]}$ for each $[P]\in\mc{P}(G)/G$ gives a bound on the number of edge orbits for the original tree $T$ (namely, the sum of the bounds for the $T_{[P]}$).
+\end{cor} \begin{proof} Every semi-parabolic subgroup contains a normal, co-abelian, $G$--parabolic subgroup.
+For each conjugacy class $[P]\in\mc{P}(G)/G$, consider the edges of $T$ whose stabiliser contains a conjugate of $P$ as a normal co-abelian subgroup, and collapse all other edges of $T$.
+We obtain a reduced splitting $G\acts T_{[P]}$.
+Bounding the number of edges in $T_{[P]}/G$ for each $[P]\in\mc{P}(G)/G$ then gives a bound on the number of edges in $T/G$.

-Thus, we assume in the rest of the proof that there exists $P\in\mc{P}(G)$ such that all edge-stabilisers of $T$ have parabolic part conjugate to $P$, and our goal becomes showing that $T/G$ has at most $4b_1(G;\Q)+\g(N_G(P)/P)$ edges.
-For this, the plan is to invoke \Cref{prop:acc_from_transverse_cover} for the subtree of $P$--fixed points $\Fix(P)\sq T$, so we now proceed to check that its assumptions are satisfied.
+Thus, we assume in the rest of the proof that there exists $P\in\mc{P}(G)$ such that all edge-stabilisers of $T$ contain a conjugate of $P$ as a co-abelian subgroup.
+Our goal becomes showing that the quotient $T/G$ has at most $4b_1(G;\Q)+\g(N_G(P)/P)$ edges.
+For this, the plan is to invoke \Cref{prop:acc_from_transverse_cover} for the subtree of $P$--fixed points $\Fix(P)\sq T$, so we proceed to check that its assumptions are satisfied.

-Every edge-stabiliser $E$ has a conjugate that has exactly $P$ as its parabolic part (rather than a conjugate of $P$).
-In particular, the $G$--translates of $\Fix(P)$ cover $P$.
-At the same time, each edge-stabiliser $E$ can only contain a given $G$--conjugate of $P$ if that is the parabolic part of $E$, by \Cref{prop:parabolic_part}(3).
-This implies that no two $G$--translates of $\Fix(P)$ share an edge, and also that the $G$--stabiliser of $\Fix(P)$ equals the normaliser $N_G(P)$.
-The latter is $G$--parabolic in $G$ by \Cref{lem:parabolic_normaliser2}(2), and hence $p$--separable in $G$ for all primes $p$ by \Cref{lem:parabolic_p_sep}.
-Finally, consider the action $N_G(P)\acts\Fix(P)$ and note that this factors through an action $N_G(P)/P\acts\Fix(P)$, which has free abelian edge-stabilisers.
-Any reduced splitting of $N_G(P)/P$ over abelian subgroups has at most $\g(N_G(P)/P)$ orbits of edges by \cite{BF-complexity}.
+Every edge-stabiliser $E$ has a conjugate that has $P$ itself as a co-abelian subgroup, and so the $G$--translates of $\Fix(P)$ cover $T$.
+At the same time, $E$ contains a unique $G$--conjugate of $P$ by \Cref{lem:weak_parabolic part}, and so no two $G$--translates of $\Fix(P)$ share an edge.
+The same argument shows that the $G$--stabiliser of $\Fix(P)$ is precisely the normaliser $N_G(P)$.
+The latter is $G$--parabolic by \Cref{lem:parabolic_normaliser2}(2), and hence $p$--separable for all primes $p$ by \Cref{lem:p_separability}(2).
+Finally, the action $N_G(P)\acts\Fix(P)$ factors through an action $N_G(P)/P\acts\Fix(P)$ with abelian edge-stabilisers, and the group $N_G(P)/P$ is $\g(N_G(P)/P)$--accessible over abelian subgroups by \cite{BF-complexity}.